-If your payments for the year are less than \$200 (not including payments from a designated Roth account in the Plan), the Plan is not required to allow you to do a direct rollover and is not required to withhold for federal income taxes.
+If your payments for the year are less than \$200, the Plan is not required to allow you to do a direct rollover and is not required to withhold for federal income taxes.
 However, you may do a 60-day rollover.
+A mandatory cash-out of \$1,000 or less from the Plan will generally be paid directly to you in a single lump sum with proper tax withholding.